orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Some excerpt of the chyp implementation in the header as background & same for the thumbnail

 Introduction
-Admittedly, this starts with a simple concession, that this is a generalization of many ideas who's details I don't fully understand.
+Admittedly, this starts with a simple concession: that this is a generalization of many ideas who's details I don't fully understand.
 Though crucially, this is not important for my purposes here.
+Several

 I suspect that a large numbers of problems arise from a rather simple conceptual mistake.
 And perhaps calling it a mistake, is itself a mistake - for we always make ... practical tools.
 But herein lies a crucial ... ; ref to [[Project - OrbitMines as a Game (2025-2026?)]], convenient solution.